 (3) For non-residential charging.
 For electricity used to charge an electric vehicle at non-residential locations, such as in public, for a fleet, at a workplace, or at multi-family housing sites, subsections (a) through (c) determine the person who is eligible to generate credits.

 (a) Owner or service provider of the electric-charging equipment.
 The owner or service provider of the electric-charging equipment may generate the credits.
 Only one entity may generate credits from each piece of charging equipment.
-The owner or the service provider must have an active registration approved by DEQ under OAR 340-253-0500.

 (b) Electric Utility.
 If the owner or service provider of the electric-charging equipment does not generate the credits, then an electric utility or an aggregator designated to act on the utility’s behalf is eligible to generate the credits.
-The utility or its aggregator must have an active registration approved by DEQ under OAR 340-253-0500.
+The aggregator must have an active registration approved by DEQ under OAR 340-253-0500.
 Once a utility has made a designation under this section that designation will remain in effect unless the utility requests a change in writing to DEQ.

 (c) Backstop Aggregator.
 If an electric utility does not register or designate an aggregator under subsection (b), then a backstop aggregator is eligible to claim any credits that the utility could have generated for the following year under section (6).

 (4) Public Transit.
 For electricity used to power fixed guideway vehicles such as light rail systems, streetcars, and aerial trams, or transit buses, a transit agency may generate the credits.
 The transit agency must have an active registration approved by DEQ under OAR 340-253-0500.

-A transit agency may also designate an aggregator to act on its behalf.
+(5) Forklifts.
+For electricity used to power forklifts, the forklift fleet owner or fleet operator may generate the credits.
+Only one entity may generate credits from each piece of equipment.
+The fleet owner has precedence to generate credits or designate an aggregator.

+(6) Transportation Refrigeration Units.
+The fleet owner or fleet operator of the electric transportation refrigeration unit may generate credits for electricity used in transport refrigeration units.
+Only one entity may generate credits from each piece of equipment.
+The fleet owner has precedence to generate credits or designate an aggregator.

-(5) Responsibilities to generate credits.
-Any person specified under sections (2), (3), or (4) may generate clean fuel credits by complying with the registration, recordkeeping and reporting requirements under OAR 340-253-0500, 340-253-0600, 340-253-0620, 340-253-0630, and 340-253-0650 for the fuel.
+(7) Responsibilities to generate credits.
+Any person specified under sections (2), (3), (4), (5) or (6) may generate clean fuel credits by complying with the registration, recordkeeping and reporting requirements of this division.

-(6) Backstop Aggregator.
+(8) Backstop Aggregator.
 The backstop aggregator that serves as the credit generator of electricity credits that have not been claimed by an electric utility, an aggregator designated by an electric utility, or an owner or service provider of electric charging equipment under sections (2) and (3).